joshsilverman/Dijkstra/cosi180/ReadMe.txt

 NOTE: I have not special notes on how to run the Map.c beyond the information provide with the assignment.
 My Output.txt matches the provided Solutions.txt.

+How it works: The program follows the assignment closely, making use of a graph adjacency list data structure, heap data structure (which useds percup for the DECREASE method), and Dijkstra's single source shortest path algorithm.

 http://www.cs.brandeis.edu/~storer/cs180/Assignments/BrandeisMap/Project.html